 Anyone who’s ever worked in a school where the balance has tipped knows how awful schools can be when a critical mass of students no longer choose to comply.
 They become a jungle where the strong dominate the weak, where bullying, cruelty, violence and aggression quickly become the norm.
 Teaching an academic curriculum quickly becomes next to impossible and often the best teachers can do is to provide isolated bastions of safety within a roiling ocean.
-Here, teachers impose order like warlords in a failed state*, but the corridors are no man’s land.
+Here, a few hardy teachers impose order like warlords in a failed state*, but the corridors are a corpse strewn no man’s land.

 Corridor anecdote: In one school, lovely teachers created a small “corridor library” in the Eng dept. Within TWO DAYS every single book had either been ripped apart or adorned with drawings of penises.
 And then I saw one lad pour an entire can of coke over the whole lot.